cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * AICE: Andes ICE.
 This is a JTAG adapter/"In-Circuit Emulator" made by Andes Technology.
+* BROM: Boot ROM.
+The mask ROM baked into the silicon of the SoC that holds the first code executed by the CPU.
+As it is a ROM, it is completely immutable.
 * C2CRF: "Coresonic to Cortex-R(4)F"?
 "Core to Core RF"?
 Related to access between the CR4 and the Coresonic core, meant for debugging.
 * CCCI: Cross Core Communication Interface.
 This is the memory/DMA interface